 Also, always use Android standard terminology wherever possible—such as for UI elements such as Action Bar, Options Menu, System Bar, Notifications, and so on.
 Using Android terms correctly and consistently makes translation easier and results in a better end-product for users.

 strings.xml file, make sure to describe the context

 in which the string is used.
-This information will be invaluable to the translator and result in
+This information is invaluable to the translator and result in

 better quality translation.
-It will also help you manage your strings more effectively.
+It also helps you manage your strings more effectively.